alovajs/alova/README.md

   invalidateCache({
     name: 'todoList',
     filter: (method, index, ary) => {
-      // The response cache for the first 5 Method objects named todoList will be invalidated return index < 5;
+      // The response cache for the first 5 Method instances named todoList will be invalidated return index < 5;
     },
   });